 P10

 L15 As mentioned above – although the moving call may not be more individualistic, the receiver may be more motivated to attend and produce a differentiated response to moving calls based on caller identity compared to digging calls.

+As pointed out above to the general point: The set-up of the violaton-expectation experiment is based on the fact that an unexpected fast shift from one side to the other side was not happening.
+In the context of playing ‘moving calls’ the individuals are constantly shifting, therefore the change of location would not be surprising.
+A different set-up of experiment with moving calls would be needed.

 L16 may rather reflect > may reflect a lack of motivation rather than